 For single parents, then, this is extra impetus to set aside ego and hurt and embrace new relationship realities.
 Anna adds that this is important no matter the age of your children – ‘’your kids are your kids.
 It doesn’t matter how old they are.
 Even if they’re teenagers; even if they’re adults, they still need to know that they matter in your life’’

 These are also words to remember for anyone dating a single parent, or taking on a role as a step-parent.
 You might not be biologically related to the child(ren) but you do still have a duty to be there for them.
 After all, as Anna reminds us ‘’if you marry or live with [someone] who comes with kids, then you make an agreement to take the whole package together.’’
 How you work out the nuances of parenting aspects like discipline and organization is up to each individual blended family, but the constant that helps these families bloom is that everyone involved be willing to love.

-- Read more: met someone who has kids?
-Try our tips on dating a single mom or dad
+- Read more: met someone with kids?
+Try our tips on dating a single mom or a single dad

 How to let go of lingering negativity

 You don’t want to be friends?
 You don’t want to be civil?
 Fine.
 Treat it as a professional relationship.
 Because that changes things.
 It helps you to work together as parents, even if you can’t be partners

 As Anna says ‘’the past is the past.
 You’ve got to leave it behind.
 Because when you’re always in the past, how can you move on?’’
 Of course, this seems straightforward on paper, but in reality letting go is not so easy, especially when the high emotions of divorce, remarriage, and co-parenting are involved.